-Dealing with your first Father’s Day without dad
+Dealing with Father’s Day without dad

+Father’s Day without dad can be a tricky occasion to navigate, especially if it’s your first.
+What was once a day filled with gifts, quality time, and joy is now an emotional rollercoaster that you never asked to ride.
 So, to help you get through it, we’ve pulled together some suggestions on how you can honour your dad, take care of yourself, and maybe even create some new happy memories.
-While we can’t promise you won’t feel every emotion under the sun, we can offer some guidance on how you can make the day a little more manageable.
+While we can’t promise you won’t feel every emotion under the sun, we can offer some tips on how you can make the day a little more manageable.

 When Father’s Day comes around, you might feel torn between wanting to honour your dad’s memory or hide under the covers and avoid the whole thing.
 The good news is, there’s no right or wrong way to go about things, and you can spend the day doing exactly what feels right to you.